 In this lesson, you'll learn the spelling rules associated with doubling letters.
 You'll also learn how to correctly drop letters when changing the form of a word.
 Then you can test your new skills with a short quiz.

 3. English Spelling Rules for Prefixes

 Adding a prefix to a word changes that word's meaning.
-In this lesson, you'll learn how to spell words correctly when adding prefixes, and you'll have a chance to test yourself with a short quiz.
+In this lesson, you'll learn how to spell words correctly when adding prefixes, as well as some exceptions to the rule.

 4. English Spelling Rules for Suffixes & Endings

 Suffixes change much about words, including the spelling.
 This lesson outlines some of the guidelines for using suffixes, ensuring correct spelling of the word.